 Operating Trains Across State and International Borders Requires Many Partnerships

 Operating trains requires functional partnerships between Washington, Oregon, British Columbia, Amtrak, three railroads, international customs and border control agencies, and a train manufacturer for Amtrak Cascades trains to operate.
 These partnerships are managed through constant collaboration, service contracts and agreements.

 A corridor partnership agreement has been entered into between WSDOT and Oregon DOT.
-The states will work in partnership to develop a Pacific Northwest Rail Corridor Management Plan.
-This plan will guide development of the corridor and position both states for the best opportunities for funding and contract performance.
+The states worked together to develop the Pacific Northwest Rail Corridor Management Plan.
+This plan guides development of the corridor and positions both states for the best opportunities for funding and contract performance.

 Amtrak Cascades Performance

 Annual ridership continues to climb.
-836,234 passengers rode Amtrak Cascades in 2012.
-Over the last 18 years, ridership has shown steady growth nearly every year.
+More than 807,000 passengers rode Amtrak Cascades in 2013.
+Over the last 19 years, ridership has shown steady growth nearly every year.
 Farebox recovery, the amount of operations funding provided by ticket revenues, rests at a strong 59.5 percent.
 View the statistics.

 Amtrak Cascades is funded by ticket sales and a combination of state and federal funds.

 Washington State was awarded nearly $800 million in American Recovery and Reinvestment Act high-speed intercity passenger rail funds to deliver critical rail infrastructure improvements within the state.